 Meanwhile, fully adjustable flaps in the exhaust allow the driver to alter the engine note from the cabin.
 When fully closed, they offer a relatively quiet drive, but things get rather more, err, ‘exuberant’ when they’re opened.

 Motoring journalists blither on about how important it is for fast cars to handle well, but I think it’s important that they should be dramatic, even when they’re not moving – which the AMG GT does superbly

-The engineers at AMG have significantly moved the game on from the SLS.
-Whether using the standard set up found in the regular GT, or the adaptive dampers available in the S model, it provides an uncanny composure through twisty, undulating roads.
+Surprisingly, for all the GT’s sheer size and muscle car looks, this is a nimble thing.
+Whether you experience the standard set up in the regular GT, or the adaptive dampers available in the S model, it provides uncanny composure through twisty, undulating roads.

 One of the very few negatives that can be levelled at the driving experience revolves around the steering, which has limited feel.
-It is very accurate though, so once you’re familiar with it, you start to feel confident behind the wheel.
+It is very accurate, though, so once you’re familiar with it, you start to feel confident behind the wheel.

 Overall, it’s very difficult to find a car which offers the AMG GT’s incredible combination of performance, excitement, refinement and style at any price.
 The mere fact that you could consider it as an alternative to an R8 or 911 tells you all you need to know about how good it is.